 Approving and distributing the audit report

 The audit report should be issued within the agreed time period.
-The audit report should be dated, reviewed and approved in accordance with audit program procedures.
-The approved report should then be distributed to auditee and other recipients as designated by the organization.
+The audit report should be dated, reviewed, and approved in accordance with audit program procedures.
+The approved report should then be distributed to the auditee and other recipients as designated by the organization.
 The audit report is the property of the organization.
 The audit team members and all report recipients should respect and maintain the confidentiality of the report.

 Completing the audit

 The audit is completed when all activities described in the audit plan have been carried out and the approved audit report is distributed.
-Documents pertaining to the audit should be retained or destroyed by agreement between the participating parties and in accordance with the audit program procedures and applicable statutory, regulatory and contractual requirements.
+Documents pertaining to the audit should be retained or destroyed by agreement between the participating parties and in accordance with the audit program procedures and applicable statutory, regulatory, and contractual requirements.
 Unless required by law, the audit team and those responsible for managing the audit program should not disclose the contents of documents, any other information obtained during the audit, or the audit report, to any other party without the explicit approval of the top leadership of the organization and, where appropriate the approval of the auditee.